The Wire (Star Trek: Deep Space Nine): Reception

-Michelle Erica Green, reviewing the episode for TrekNation, felt the episode "worked" thanks to the actors despite some misgivings about the pace and story, and described the relationship between Bashir and Garak as "flirting".
+Michelle Erica Green, reviewing the episode for TrekNation, felt the episode "worked" thanks to the actors, despite some misgivings about the pace and story, and described the relationship between Bashir and Garak as "flirting".
 Zack Handlen of The A.V.
-Club praised the episode for its complexity, and how it manages to change perspective on Garak without it seeming like the characters motives shifted merely because of the whims of the writers.
+Club praised the episode for its complexity, and how it manages to change perspective on Garak without it seeming like the character's motives shifted merely because of the whims of the writers.
 He was also pleased that the episode gave Bashir a challenge worthy of his talents.
 Keith R.A.
-DeCandido, reviewing the episode for Tor.com in 2013, gave it a rating of 8 out 10, noting it as a showcase for Garak and Bashir.
+DeCandido, reviewing the episode for Tor.com in 2013, gave it a rating of eight out ten, noting it as a showcase for Garak and Bashir.

 In 2014, Gizmodo ranked "The Wire" as the 49th best episode of the Star Trek franchise, out of over 700 episodes made by that time.

 Releases

 On April 1, 2003 Season 2 of Star Trek: Deep Space Nine was released on DVD video discs, with 26 episodes on seven discs.

 This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.